novuhq/novu/docs/docs/platform/subscribers.md

 <details>
   <summary>How to get subscriber properties before step execution in workflow</summary>
   <p>Workflow has access to all existing properties of subscriber as well as payload variables.
-So there is no any extra step needed</p>
+So no extra steps are needed</p>
 </details>